Causal Structure Learning in Directed, Possibly Cyclic, Graphical Models: Simulations

 \section{Simulations}

 In this section, we provide experimental results of Algorithm~\ref{alg: greedy Markov equivalence class discovery}, Algorithm~\ref{alg: SCCR2}, and the combination of Algorithms~\ref{alg: greedy Markov equivalence class discovery},~\ref{alg: graph discovery} and~\ref{alg: SCCR2}.
 Our simulation studies compare the performance of these algorithms on graphs with $7$ vertices and different levels of sparsity as well as graphs with the same levels of sparsity and different numbers of vertices.
+The code related to these simulations is available in~\cite{githubrepo}.